-Sartre, in his seminal work Being and Nothingness, begins his exploration of resolutions by looking at the radical freedom that we have in every moment and what it means for our ability to support the conviction of our resolutions.
+Sartre, in his seminal work Being and Nothingness, presents his exploration of resolutions by looking at the radical freedom that we have in every moment and what it means for our ability to support the conviction of our resolutions.
 In his example he looks at

-He must face that freedom within him to gamble or not to gamble every time he is confronted with the opportunity.
+What’s more, he must face that freedom within him to gamble or not to gamble every time he is confronted with the opportunity.
 He must stare down the anguish of his freedom and reaffirm his resolution countless times and forever.
 There is no power in his resolution that does not come from his perpetual choosing of it.

 “I must re-create [my resolution] as experienced fear.
 It stands behind me like a boneless phantom.
 It depends on me alone to lend it flesh.
 I am alone and naked before temptation as I was the day before.
 After having patiently built up barriers and walls, after enclosing myself in the magic circle of a resolution, I perceive with anguish that nothing prevents me from [breaking it].”

-In short, in order for our resolutions to be a successful mechanism for change we must re-enter the experience of the initial emotional reason for our resolution.
+In short, in order for our resolutions to be a successful mechanism for change we must re-enter the experience of the first emotional reason for our resolution.
 We must return to that visceral passion and bring it to mind perpetually – as though it were the first time – with all the agony, pain and cost of failure.
 Through that revisiting we are able to find the strength necessary to defend our resolutions to ourselves and find the will to change the negative habits that have become so ingrained in us.

-What this means is that we must re-envision the results of our resolute failure.
+What this means is that we must re-envision the results of our failure.
 When faced with a choice of adherence to our resolution, or the breaking of it, we must relive, with the greatest and gravest of detail, the pain of failing to uphold our decision.
 The pain of being overweight and out of shape and the price it demands on our health and future.
 We must relive the sickness and costs of our smoking on ourselves and our family.
 We must relive the misery of our current monetary situation and the stress and anguish it brings to our lives.
-We must relive all the past reasons that pushed us to our resolution and we must imagine the future state of our lives if we fail and we must use them as motivation for our resolution and return to it as often as necessary to make it stick.
+We must relive all the past reasons that pushed us to our resolution and we must imagine the future state of our lives if we fail.
+Then we must use those as motivation for our resolution and return to them as often as necessary to make the resolution stick.